 The Art Education Program encompasses two main disciplines: art and education.
-Our students grow into accomplished artists and experienced teachers who can impart their love and knowledge for the arts to students of all ages.
-The Art Education Program provides the tools for our students to become thoughtful and critical thinkers engaged with the broader field of art education.
+Our curriculum encourages deep inquiry into studio art, art history, and education.
+Students grow into accomplished artists and experienced teachers who can impart their love and knowledge for the arts to students of all ages.
+The Art Education Program provides the tools for our students to become thoughtful and critical thinkers engaged with the broader field of art and education.
 They learn to provide diverse populations with quality art education and understand how to advocate for the arts outside of the classroom.

 Students in the Art Education Program are enrolled in the College of Education and Social Services, and fulfill requirements in general education, professional art education, professional education, studio art, art history, and electives in related subjects.
 Graduates satisfy the College of Education and Social Services requirements for teacher licensure in art for grades Pre-K through 12.